Display Accessibility Tools

 Olivia Smith

-Olivia's work focuses on how the environment shapes the probability of zoonotic pathogen spillover in agricultural ecosystems across a network of cherry farms.
+Olivia's research examines the best approaches to manage agricultural systems to simultaneously promote environmental wellbeing, conserve biodiversity, control agricultural pests, produce safe and sufficient food, and support farmer livelihoods and wellbeing.
+As a presidential postdoc, Olivia's research focused on how the environment shapes the probability of zoonotic pathogen spillover in agricultural ecosystems across a network of cherry farms.

-Olivia also started monthly eeBirding in September 2021 wherein EEBers gather to look for birds at parks around the Lansing area.
-She founded it after hearing multiple people say they wanted more opportunity for in-person social events, seeing the gathering as an important activity for community building and maintaining community mental health.
+Olivia started an EEB Collaborative Research Group for students and postdocs, which met weekly over a two year period and resulted in publications in Nature Ecology and Evolution and TREE.
+Olivia also started monthly eeBirding wherein EEBers gather to "bird" at parks around the Lansing area.
+She founded it after hearing multiple people say they wanted more opportunity for in-person social events during the pandemic.

 Mentors: Catherine Lindell in integrative biology and Jen Owen in fisheries and wildlife.